-It’s not an age thing, because my younger sister reacts the same way.
+It’s not an age thing, because one of my sisters reacts the same way.
 She thinks I’m gluten-free because it’s fashionable, that the discomfort below my navel was stress-related, not food related (she’s a therapist).

 Anyway, the last I heard, in order to get tested for Celiac Disease, you have to have gluten in your diet for a period of time.
 Ouch.
 When I checked my calendar, I couldn’t find a chunk of time I wanted to spend living like a hermit and devoting myself to the bathroom.

-And, I already know when I do cheat, my symptoms come back for a couple of days.
+Plus, I already know that when I do cheat, my symptoms last for a couple of days.

 There is another upside of being gluten-free – all processed foods are suspicious if their ingredients include something like “Natural Flavors.”
 That means no flavored chips, cookies, pies, cakes, puddings, cereals, breads, crackers, gravy, bagels, candy… which has been great for my waistline!

 I have to admit, the newspaper, and all other media, do their job very well.
-These types of mis-informative articles are design to scare people into returning to their former consumption of gluten (i.e. bread) by interchanging the concepts “gluten-free” and “grain-free.”
+These types of mis-informative articles are design to scare people into returning to their former status quo (i.e., consuming bread-like products) by interchanging the concepts of “gluten-free” and “grain-free.”

 The article definitely alarms the population in general, and my family specifically, so why do it?
 Who cares if some of us don’t consume gluten?
 Certainly the wheat industry cares, but I try to avoid GMO (genetically modified organisms) anyway, so gluten-free or not, I’m not eating wheat anyway.